benyamindsmith/ig_degree_betweenness_c/README.md

 ## Execution

-To run the compiled graph clustering executable on an input edge list in [NCOL](https://igraph.org/c/html/0.9.7/igraph-Foreign.html) format (see *therapies_edgelist.txt*) to obtain output of the node degree+edge betweenness community detection algorithm.
+To run the compiled graph clustering executable on an input edge list in [NCOL](https://igraph.org/c/html/0.9.7/igraph-Foreign.html) format (see simulated dataset of *therapies_edgelist.txt*) to obtain output of the node degree+edge betweenness community detection algorithm.

 The compiled code is meant to work with both directed and undirected graphs.